Table of Contents

 One of the most popular destinations for international students, the UK drastically changed its immigration policies in 2020.
 Now, the country provides top-quality education and allows international aspirants to stay back for 2 years after graduation and work!
-But before you get there, you need to know some things about the UK student visa and how to apply for a student visa for the UK.
+But before you get there, you need to know some things about the UK student visa and how to apply for a student visa in the UK.

 How to apply for the UK student visa

-Here’s a general round-up of the things that you need to take care of before applying for your UK student visa.
+Here’s a general round-up of what you must consider before applying for your UK student visa.